NebraLtd/Helium-Guides/docs/outdoor-hotspot/lte-config.md

-# Adding a 4G Modem to your Outdoor Hotspot
+# Adding a 4G / LTE Modem to your Outdoor Hotspot

 ## 4G Module Installation Overview